AI Identity

 From Request to Evidence (Gateway → Audit Chain)

-Every agent request flows through the gateway and becomes a cryptographically chained, tamper-proof evidence record.
+Every agent request flows through the gateway and becomes a cryptographically chained, tamper-evident evidence record.
 Click any stage to see what data is captured at that point in the pipeline.

 🤖